GK1023PRO/networkwalks-B082-week3-Phase1-2/README.md

 Each hash file contains the password-verification information extracted from its corresponding protected PDF and is used during the JTR password-auditing workflow.

 I performed the W3-PM1 practical using **John the Ripper** directly within Kali Linux.
-The objective of the exercise was to recover the password protecting the supplied `My Locked PDF1.pdf` file and then verify the recovered password against the original protected document.
+The objective was to perform the assigned password-recovery workflow against all three protected files — `My Locked PDF1.pdf`, `My Locked PDF2.pdf`, and `My Locked PDF3.pdf` — using their corresponding `hash1.txt`, `hash2.txt`, and `hash3.txt` files, and then manually verify the recovered results against the original protected documents.

 The protected PDF could not be supplied directly to John the Ripper as a normal password string.
 Instead, password-verification information first had to be extracted from the PDF and converted into a format that John the Ripper could process.